nanograv/PINT/docs/explanation.rst

 Observatory definitions are included in ``pint.config.runtimefile("observatories.json")``.
 To see the existing names, :func:`pint.observatory.Observatory.names_and_aliases` will return a dictionary giving all of the names (primary keys) and potential aliases (values).
+You can also find the full list at :ref:`Observatory List`.

 The observatory data are stored in JSON format.
 A simple example is::